 In northeast Tucson, there’s Sabino Canyon Recreation Area.
 Here you can take in the majestic views of the Santa Catalina Mountains which began forming 12 million years ago.
 This is part of Coronado National Forest.

-There is a nature center, gift shop, tram ride with an interpretive guide, and hiking.
+There is a nature center, gift shop, tram ride, and hiking.

 Hiking here is diverse; there are easy, moderate and challenging trails.
 There are 30+ miles of trails.
 You may see water in Sabino Creek.